 The risk of passing on hepatitis C through sexual contact is very low, but any bleeding during sex, open sores or having other STIs or BBVs can increase the chance of sexual transmission.

 Approximately 80% of people do not exhibit any symptoms of hepatitis C. If acute symptoms do occur, they usually appear between 2 weeks to 6 months from the initial infection.

-Chronic hepatitis C affects people differently.
-There may be no symptoms at all initially, and many people may not notice many symptoms for 10-20 years.
-Hepatitis C can damage the liver, but does not always – it is difficult to predict what could happen for any one person.
+Chronic hepatitis C affects everyone differently.
+There may be no symptoms at first, and many people may not notice symptoms for 10-20 years.
+Hepatitis C can (but doesn’t always) damage the liver.

 Symptoms and effects of the hepatitis C virus may include:

 - Tiredness or fatigue

 - Loss of appetite and nausea

 - Jaundice (yellowing of the eyes and sometimes skin)

 Hepatitis C is transmitted by blood-to-blood contact.
 Hepatitis C can be passed on by tiny amounts of blood that may not even be visible.
 It can survive in traces of blood outside the body for days or even weeks.
 While this can occur through sexual contact, this is very rare.

 You can transmit hepatitis C before you have symptoms.